top of page

 Albuquerque, NM

-Sallie Scheufler (she/they) is a multidisciplinary artist, organizer, and educator living on Tiwa land in Albuquerque.
-Scheufler uses personal history as artistic fodder in the context of feminist theory and familial relationships through performance, video, photography, and sculpture.
-Scheufler's“Encouraging Banners for Orgasms” will be installed in the hallway Wo/Manhouse 2022.
+Sallie Scheufler (she/they) is a multidisciplinary artist, organizer and educator living on Tiwa land in Albuquerque, NM.
+Sallie's "Encouraging Banners for Orgasms" is installed in the hallway at Wo/Manhouse 2022.
+These matter-of-fact directives hang in graceful curves that echo the form of the female body, destabilizing the taboo surrounding female sexuality and female genitalia.
+Sallie uses personal history as artistic fodder in the context of feminist theory and familial relationships through performance, video, photography and sculpture.

 Price Vincent Valentine